Propane Gas Storage: LPG – Propane Gas Storage Done Safely

 The term “pressure” refers to the average force per unit of area that the gas exerts on the inside walls of the containment vessel.

-The pressure inside of an LPG cylinder, or larger vessel, is dependent upon the temperature of the vessel.
+The pressure inside of an Propane cylinder, or larger vessel, is dependent upon the temperature of the vessel.

-The higher the temperature, the higher the pressure of the LPG within the cylinder.
+The higher the temperature, the higher the pressure of the Propane within the cylinder.

 The fill level does not affect the pressure until you run out.